Antonee Robinson: 2023–24: Fulham Player of the Season

+2024–25

+On August 24, 2024, he assisted Alex Iwobi in the 2–1 win over Leicester City.
+During the following match on August 31, he assisted Adama Traoré in the 1–1 draw against Ipswich Town.
+On November 4, 2024, he assisted Harry Wilson in the 2–1 win over Brentford.
+On December 14, Robinson recorded two assists in the 2–2 draw against Liverpool, which accounted for his fifth and sixth assists of the season.
+On December 29 against Bournemouth he recorded his seventh assist, making him the third-highest assist leader of the 2024–25 Premier League at the year's end.
+On January 14, 2025, he assisted both of Fulham's goals in the 2–3 defeat to West Ham United.
+He earned his tenth assist of the season in the 2–1 victory over Newcastle United on February 1, only behind forward Mohamed Salah for the most in the league.

+On March 2, he captained Fulham and scored the winning penalty shoot-out (4–3) to eliminate Manchester United in the 2024–25 FA Cup Fifth round, advancing to the quarter-finals.

+He registered 10 assists in the Premier League that season, the most of any defender.

 International career

 Robinson was eligible for both England and the United States.
-He was born and raised in Milton Keynes, England.
-His father was born in England but raised in White Plains, New York and gained American citizenship.
-Robinson is also of Jamaican descent through his paternal grandmother.
+He was born in Milton Keynes and raised in Liverpool, England.
+His father was born in England but raised in White Plains, New York, and gained American citizenship.
+Robinson is also of Jamaican descent through his paternal grandparents.

 Robinson was first capped at under-18 level with the United States.
 He was also called into the United States under-20 side, although was not capped.
 In March 2018, Robinson was invited to both the United States senior and England under-21 camps, and accepted the United States senior call for a friendly against Paraguay in which he was named to the bench.
 He made his United States senior debut on May 28, 2018, playing the full 90 minutes in a 3–0 friendly win against Bolivia and recording an assist.

+Personal life

+Robinson is engaged to Darcy Myers, and the couple has two children.